 - Aboriginal and Torres Strait Islander creatives are strongly encouraged to apply

-A selection panel of three (an established filmmaker from a diverse background and a representative from both the state screen agency and AFTRS) will assess applications based on the following criteria:
+The selection panel incorporating a representative from both the state screen agency and AFTRS will assess applications based on the following criteria:

 - The applicant generates excitement about their creative potential; and